-One of the tools used to install packages on a Debian GNU/Linux system is a program called apt-get, from the apt package.
+One of the tools used to install packages on a Debian GNU/Linux system is a program called apt-get, from the apt package8.
 Other front-ends for package management, like aptitude and synaptic, are also in use.
 These front-ends are recommended for new users, since they integrate some additional features (package searching and status checks) in a nice user interface.
 In fact, aptitude is now the recommended utility for package management.

-apt must be configured so that it knows where to retrieve packages from.
-The installer largely takes care of this automatically based on what it knows about your installation medium.
-The results of this configuration are written to the file /etc/apt/sources.list, and you can examine and edit it to your liking after the install is complete.
+apt must be configured so that it knows from where to retrieve packages.
+The results of this configuration are written to the file /etc/apt/sources.list.
+You can examine and edit this file to your liking after the installation is complete.